-Consider the surface $X=\Z((y^2+z^2)^2-x(x^2+y^2+z^2))$ of Example \ref{grospoint2}.
+From Theorems \ref{bijfinitebiratbis} and \ref{propunivcentweak}, we deduce that the $w_c$-normalization $X^{w_c}$ of $X$ is the biggest set among the intermediate algebraic sets between $X$ and $X'$ whose central loci are birationally continuously isomorphic with the central locus of $X$.

+Note that if the $w_c$-normalization map $\pi^{w_c}:X^{w_c}\to X$ is bijective by restriction to the central locus, it is not a bijection in general even if we assume $X$ to be central.
+Indeed, consider the surface $X=\Z((y^2+z^2)^2-x(x^2+y^2+z^2))$ from Example \ref{grospoint2}.
 Since $\pi':X'\to X$ is a bijection by restriction to the central locus, it follows from Theorem \ref{propunivcentweak} that $X^{w_c}=X'$.
-Note that if the $w_c$-normalization map $\pi^{w_c}:X^{w_c}\to X$ is bijective by restriction to the central locus, it is not a bijection in general even if we assume $X$ to be central.

-The universal property of the weak-normalization relative to the central locus enables to provide a large class of examples via toric varieties~: the $w_c$-normalization of a (non-normal) toric variety coincides with its normalization.
+\begin{rem} The $w_c$-normalization of a (non-normal) toric variety coincides with its normalization.
 Indeed, the normalization is obtained by saturation of the semi-groups, giving rise to a normal toric variety with the same torus decomposition into orbits.
-In particular a toric variety and its normalization are in bijection.
+In particular a toric variety and its normalization are in bijection. \end{rem}

-We prove that in the geometric setting we recover the $w_c$-normalization defined in \ref{defnormalizations}. \begin{thm} Let $X$ be an irreducible algebraic set and let $X'$ be its normalization.
+We prove that in the geometric setting we recover the algebraic $w_c$-normalization. \begin{thm} Let $X$ be an algebraic set and let $X'$ be its normalization.
 We have \end{thm}